sarahcolbert/oneish_liners/README.md

 rs6678176 1 100000827 T C
 ```

-And A2 is actually the effect/reference allele and A1 is the non-reference allele, so you want to switch these.
-You could use:
+It might be the case, that depending on the GWAS software, A2 = effect/reference allele and A1 = non-reference allele.
+This is the case for summary statistics produced by SAIGE.
+For many programs, like PRS-CS, it may ask that A1 = reference allele and A2 = non-reference allele.
+You can switch the two columns using the code below.
+Be sure to swap column indices for the correct ones in your file if they differ.

 ```
 head -1 input_file.txt > output_file.txt; awk 'FNR > 1 { t = $4; $4 = $5; $5 = t; print; }' input_file.txt >> output_file.txt